 Dehydration is an age old problem.
 Throughout our life, our sense of thirst prompts us to drink more fluids in order to stay hydrated.
 Recently, research evidence has found that as we get older our sense of thirst reduces.
-Therefore, the risk to the elderly of dehydration instantly increase.
+Therefore, the risk of dehydration in elderly people instantly increases.
 Dehydration is a frequent cause of hospitalisation of older adults and one of the ten most frequent diagnoses responsible for hospitalisation in the United-States.

 The reduction in a person sensation to want to consume fluids is just one of the factors that can lead to dehydration.
 There could also be reduced swallowing capacity, decreased mobility or comprehension and communication disorders.

-For families who are restricted by the amount of care they receive or even the carers providing the support, a simple strategy to encourage fluid consumption could be any of the following:-
+Many families are restricted by the amount of care they can provide to loved ones.
+Mumby’s live in carers are there to provide this support that families or domiciliary agencies can not.
+Simple strategies to encourage fluid consumption for those loved ones could be any of the following:-

 - Offering fluids regularly throughout the day